tldr-pages/tldr/pages/common/git-bisect.md

 `git bisect reset`

-- Skip a commit during a bisect (e.g. one that causes a broken build due to another issue):
+- Skip a commit during a bisect (e.g. one that fails the tests due to a different issue):

 `git bisect skip`